BD Tech Concepts LLC

 LaTeX keyfloat package

-The keyfloat package provides a key/value user interface for quickly creating figures with a single image each, figures with arbitrary contents, tables, subfloats, rows of floats, floats [H]ere, in the [M]argin, or with text [W]rapped around them.
+The keyfloat package provides a key/value user interface for quickly creating figures, or custom float types, with a single image each, figures with arbitrary contents, tables, subfloats, rows of floats, floats [H]ere, in the [M]argin, or with text [W]rapped around them.

 Key/value combinations may specify a caption and label, a width proportional to \linewidth, a fixed width and/or height, rotation, scaling, a tight or loose frame, an \arraystretch, a continued float, additional supplemental text, and an artist/author’s name with automatic index entry.
 When used with the tocdata package, the name also appears in the List of Figures.

 Floats may be placed into a row environment, and are typeset to fit within the given number of columns, continuing to the next row if necessary.
 Nested sub-rows may be used to generate layouts such as two small figures placed vertically next to one larger figure.

 Subfloats are supported by two environments.
 As an example, a typical command to include a figure with a framed image of half \linewidth could be: